codebynitinsharma/ImageInsight/README.md

 - ###  Streamlit Interface:
     Hosted using Streamlit, providing a user-friendly interface for uploading images and viewing generated captions.
 - ### Pretrained Models:
-   Includes pretrained weights for both the CNN and LSTM models to facilitate quick deployment and usage.
+   Includes pre-trained weights for both the CNN and LSTM models to facilitate quick deployment and usage.
 - ### Trained on Flickr Dataset:
    The models are trained on the Flickr dataset, a widely used benchmark dataset for image captioning tasks.